Admission to VCSU Graduate Studies

 - Be approved by an administrator of the Office of Graduate Studies.

 Students enrolled with Non-Degree status may subsequently be considered for admission to Graduate Studies and Research to pursue an advanced degree.
 Such a change in status may be accomplished for a subsequent term submitting a new application to The Office of Graduate Studies and Research as a degree-seeking student and completion of all other requirements.
-No more than nine (9) credits may be taken in the non-degree status and used to fulfill graduate degree requirements if approved by graduate faculty from a program concentration, the concentration representative, and the Director of the Office of Graduate Studies.
+No more than nine (9) credits may be taken in the non-degree status and used to fulfill graduate degree requirements if approved by graduate faculty from a program concentration, the concentration representative, and the Dean of Graduate Studies.

 Appeal of Admission Denial